ygavrishov/mcp-server-sandbox/README.md

 **NOTE 2**: For `GetCurrentWeather` you can use a free tier API key.
 For 2 others you will need `One Call API 3.0` subscription.

-## Supported Tools
-1. `GetCurrentWeather` - Get current weather for a specified location
-2. `GetWeatherForecast` - Get weather forecast for a specified location
-3. `GetWeatherAlerts` - Get weather alerts/warnings for a location

-All methods use the same input parameters - `city` and `countryCode` (optional).

 ## How to Run

 The app is not yet published as a NuGet package is it's a simple demo so the app can be built and run from the sources.
 For that follow the steps: